Sewage Treatment Systems

 Investigations & Consultations

 The sewage treatment system division also investigates complaints and provides consultation on failing or malfunctioning systems.
-In these circumstances, the sanitarian will investigate the case in order to identify the problem and provide a safe solution.
+In these circumstances, the Sanitarian will investigate the case in order to identify the problem and provide guidance to the property owner for correction.

-The division issues permits for installing new systems.
-Before a new private sewage system or an altered existing system is completed, the Health Department sanitarian will go onsite to do a final inspection of the system for compliance with the health code.
-During the inspection, the sanitarian will record items such as where the private sewage system is located, its size, and the kind of system.
-Records of private sewage system installations and alterations after 1934 are kept on file at the Health Department.
-Records are retrievable by road name, permit number, original land owner’s name or contractor’s name.
+The Environmental Division issues permits for installing new, replacement or alterations on sewage treatment systems.
+Prior to a new, replacement or alteration on a sewage treatment system, a Health Department Environmental Health Specialist will go onsite to conduct a final compliance inspection of the installation.
+During the inspection, the Environmental Health Specialist will confirm items such as where the private sewage system is located, the size and kind of system.
+Records of private sewage system installations, replacements and alterations after 1934 are kept on file at the Health Department.
+Records are retrievable by address, permit number and/or the original land owner’s name.

 Rules and Regulations